Taroko Gorge National Park

 Taking a Taroko Gorge tour is a must while in Taiwan.
-Though there is a public bus that travels through the park, with such a wide range of sites and trails one would have difficulty seeing much of the parks diversity while restrained to the hourly bus schedule.
-Plus, with such a rich history to learn about and a number of hidden gems nestled about, taking a tour can add many layers to experiencing all the park has to offer.
+Though there is a public bus that travels through parts of the park, with such a wide range of sites and trails, one would have difficulty seeing much of the parks diversity while restrained to the hourly (at best) bus schedule.
+Also, there are large parts of the park busses can’t reach including the Changuang Temple, the Bell Tower Trail and the Yue Suspension Bridge.
+In addition, with such a rich history and a number of hidden gems nestled about, taking a small group tour can add many layers to experiencing all the park has to offer.

 For additional information check this nice article about Taroko Gorge National Park.

 About Island Life Taiwan

 Based in Hualien, Taiwan (adjacent to Taroko Gorge National Park), Island Life Taiwan designs all of our unique daily itineraries to help you discover the rich natural beauty and culture of Taiwan, in the most enjoyable, and most immersive way possible.
 We’re dedicated to showing you the most amazing locations in eastern Taiwan, while having the most fun and avoiding the crowds.
 More than just a tour operator and adventure outfitter, our team truly loves showing this awe-inspiring part of the world to our guests, and when you love what you do, it shows.